astrolabsoftware/fink-broker/docs/user_guide/howto.md

                         primarily for use on Travis, to stop service after some time.
 Use that with `fink start service --exit_after <time>`.
 Default is None.
-  -datapath DATAPATH    Folder containing alerts to be published by Kafka.
-                        [FINK_DATA_SIM]
+  -datasimpath DATASIMPATH
-  -poolsize POOLSIZE    Maximum number of alerts to send.
-If the poolsize is
-                        bigger than the number of alerts in `datapath`, then we replicate the alerts.
+                        Folder containing simulated alerts to be published by Kafka.
+[FINK_DATA_SIM] -poolsize POOLSIZE    Maximum number of alerts to send.
+If the poolsize is bigger than the number of alerts in `datapath`, then we replicate the alerts.
 Default is 5.
 [POOLSIZE]
 ```
-Note that not all of them are in used in all services (but they all share the same parser).

 ### How do I see how many services are running?